 So you recently discovered a hidden talent of creating cat costumes and you want to share it to the world (with profit, of course).
 Then you decided to sell it online through an e-commerce website and your novice entrepreneurial skills assumed that your amazing creations will sell like spice pumpkin latte on the first day of autumn.
 Only to find out that cat costumes are not only a tough market to compete in but there are 150 more websites stores that have the same business as you in your city alone!
 That’s really sad, isn’t it?

 But don’t fret my feline-loving child, your Google Premier Partner, DigitalMaas is here to help you analyse your business decisions and determine the factors that prevent you from dominating the world one cat costume at a time.
-We list down the most common ecommerce SEO challenges and how to overcome them:
+We list down the most common SEO challenges of an e-commerce website and how to overcome them:

 No SSL Certificate

-Let’s start with the one that you should prioritise above other SEO activities for ecommerce website (if you haven’t already): your online store’s SSL Certificate.
+Let’s start with the one that you should prioritise above everything else on this list (if you haven’t already): your online store’s SSL Certificate.

 SSL (Secure Sockets Layer) is a technology that establishes an encrypted link between a browser and a server, ensuring that every data that passes remain private.
 This is a crucial e-commerce website component as it protects the information of your online customers, particularly payment details, from all the cybercriminals out there.

 Just this year, Google started to flag websites that don’t have SSL certificates and tag them as not secure.
 This is definitely something you don’t want to appear on your site and scare off any potential customer.
 Google also favours websites that already converted to https in terms of ranking.

 Quick Solution: Secure one now and make sure it is an Extended Validation Certificate as it provides a higher level of trust and authentication to your e-commerce site and shows trust indicators like the padlock on the browser and green address bar.